vkbo/novelWriter.io/source/features.rst

       :padding: 1 0 0 3

       novelWriter allows you to break down your novel in whatever way you need, and into as many documents as you want to.
-They can be dragged and dropped into a custom order, and organised into folders.
+You can drag and drop them into a custom order, and organised them into folders.
 Documents can even have sub-documents.

       Cross-references to your project notes are defined by convenient meta keyword/value tags in